⚠️ Only Windows Vista and later support LLMNR. This does not work on Apple devices.

 If your environment does not support SSDP multicast discovery, you would usually rely on finding and streaming to an Airtame by its IP address into the Airtame application.
 In this article we will show you an alternative way to connect to an Airtame device on your network by typing its name into the Airtame app instead of its IP address (without multicast).

-☝️This method is a work-around and not officially supported by Airtame as it only applies to Windows, and is therefore not a cross-platform solution.
+☝️This method is a work-around as it only applies to Windows, and is therefore not a cross-platform solution.

 - If Network Discovery is not enabled on a client (Computer), it will still send out an LLMNR request unless it has been disabled via group policy.

 - However, a host(Airtame device) will not respond to the LLMNR request if Network Discovery is not enabled.

 This is how to Enable LLMNR with Active Directory GPO:

 - Log in to the Domain Controller of the domain you want to enforce this configuration.

 - Open start by hitting the windows key.